Fine Line Bottles for Acrylic Paint Detailing

 Precision Fineline Applicators (1.25 oz bottle)

-I use the 20 gauge bottles.
+This is the product I first fell in love with.
+Again, I use the 20 gauge bottles.
 The tip is a little bit smaller, so I am able to get thinner lines with the right control.
-I absolutely love these bottles and use them almost daily.

 Dick Blick (Cheaper Option)